List of Home and Away characters introduced in 2000: Jade Sutherland

-Jade Sutherland is a fictional character from the Australian Channel Seven soap opera Home and Away, played by Kate Garven.
-She appeared in the series from 19 June 2000 until 3 June 2004.Jade was Garven's first role on television.
+Jade Sutherland, played by Kate Garven, made her first appearance on 19 June 2000.
+Jade was Garven's first role on television.
 Garven said that working on Home and Away was a fun experience and that she had developed a good working relationship with those who play her on-screen family.
 Jade is portrayed as the "quieter" and "dreamy" of the Sutherland sisters, a keen book reader who likes to help out those less fortunate than herself.
 Jade is prone to illness and is a long sufferer of asthma.
 Jade's family see her as "fragile" and "vulnerable" and feel the need to treat her with care.
 The serial's official website describe her as being "stronger that many people realise" despite her fragile nature.
 Garven described Jade stating that "she is a nice person and a very sweet girl."
 In Philip Ardagh's book of howlers, blunders and random mistakery, Ardagh claimed that Jade and Kirsty's "amazing telepathic empathy" was conveniently forgotten by scriptwriters when they were revealed to be unrelated.
 He added that it must have been a "surprise" to viewers who had previously seen their connection play out.
 A columnist for the Sunday Mail thought the plot was questionable and said "A family arrive and claim Jade was swapped at birth with their daughter.
 You couldn't make it up."

 Dani Sutherland

-Dani Sutherland, played by Tammin Sursok, made her first screen appearance as Dani on 19 June 2000.
+Dani Sutherland, played by Tammin Sursok, made her first appearance on 19 June 2000.
 The actress successfully auditioned for the role of Dani in 1999 and she called the experience "incredible".
 After four years in the role, Sursok decided to leave Home and Away to pursue a music career and other acting opportunities Sursok later revealed that her frustration with the soap's producers also contributed to her exit.
 She later explained that she had also become frustrated with the serial's producers.
 Sursok was glad that her character was written out of the show without anything bad happening to her.
 For her portrayal of Dani, Sursok won the Most Popular New Female Talent Logie Award in 2001.
 Three years later, she was nominated for the Most Popular Actress Logie.
 Linda Barnier of the Newcastle Herald branded Dani "unlucky-in-love", while The Sydney Morning Herald's Robin Oliver called her "a go-getter".